General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- Name all the actresses who have portrayed Princess Margaret in The Crown so far.
+- Identify all of the actresses who’ve portrayed Princess Margaret in The Crown thus far.

-- In The Crown series three, Prince Philip meets with the Apollo 11 astronauts in 1969.
-Name all three astronauts in question.
+- In The Crown sequence three, Prince Philip meets with the Apollo 11 astronauts in 1969.
+Identify all three astronauts in query.

-- In which Welsh town did a young Prince Charles learn Welsh?
+- Wherein Welsh city did a younger Prince Charles be taught Welsh?

 Answers